ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 ## Remote Monitoring Support

-Largely due to previous DDoS amplification attacks, mode 6 messages which have historically provided the ability for monitoring of servers SHOULD NOT be supported in the core of the protocol.
-However, it may be provided as a separate extension specification.
-It is likely that even with a new version of the protocol middleboxes may continue to block this mode in default configurations into the future.
+Due to their misuse in DDoS amplification attacks, mode 6 messages which have historically provided the ability for monitoring of servers SHOULD NOT be supported in the core of the protocol.
+However, they may be provided in a separate extension specification.
+It is likely that even with a new version of the protocol, middleboxes may continue to block this mode in default configurations into the future.

 # IANA Considerations